Suraj-Hulagur/lattice/README.md

-benchmark/run.py         replication vs EC, to CSV dashboard/app.py         Streamlit dashboard tests/test_lattice.py    end-to-end tests without Docker docs/VIVA.md             the design, and the questions it invites
+benchmark/run.py         replication vs EC, to CSV dashboard/app.py         Streamlit dashboard tests/test_lattice.py    end-to-end tests without Docker
 ```

-## Design notes
+## Implementation Method

 **Nothing here is durable across a coordinator restart.** The placement index
 lives in memory.
 The data survives on the nodes, and a replicated read falls
 back to probing the ring, but an EC object whose shard map is lost cannot be
 reassembled.
-A real system writes that index down; see `docs/VIVA.md`.
+A real system writes that index down; see the Design section below.

 **Writes are accepted before they are fully protected.** Replication commits at
 2 of 3 copies, erasure coding at 4 of 6 shards -- in both cases the point at